scan-lan/Group-Project/use-cases/use-case-1.3.md

 ## EXTENSIONS

-3. **Continent does not exist**:
+3. **Region does not exist**:
-    1. System user informs the organisation that no such continent exists
+    1. System user informs the organisation that no such region exists

 ## SUB-VARIATIONS